 Stepper driver power:

-Have a look at this troubleshooting guide (link) - you’ll need to check your wiring, make sure nothing is unplugged, check your power supply, then check the driver for damage or incorrect current limiter settings.
-This can be a tricky problem, so don’t be afraid to raise a support request (link).
+You’ll need to check your wiring, make sure nothing is unplugged, check your power supply, then check the driver for damage or incorrect current limiter settings.
+This can be a tricky problem, so don’t be afraid to raise a support request.